cdl-geneseo/geneseo-dictionary/B/Bake.md

 # Bake

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bake

 Created by  Zachary Arthur, last modified by  Graham Drake on Dec 15, 2008

 1. VB: To smoke marijuana.
 S92 2.
 AJ: Stoned; &quot;I went to Cral's on Saturday and got baked.&quot; F92 VB-43% of the students surveyed identified this as the act of smoking marijuana.